ploxiln/oauth2_proxy/README.md

 The GitLab auth provider supports one additional parameter to restrict authentication to Group level access.
 Restricting by group is normally accompanied with `--email-domain=*`

-    -gitlab-group="": restrict logins to members of any of these groups (full path), separated by a comma
+    -gitlab-group="": restrict logins to members of this group (full path) (may be given multiple times)

 If you are using self-hosted GitLab, make sure you set the following to the appropriate URL: